Variable, Fixed & Indexed Annuities: Why You Need To Take A Fresh Look

 What Annuities Can Do for You

-• A fixed annuity with a guaranteed lifetime withdrawal benefit can provide guaranteed income for the rest of your life, starting on a date you select when you’re ready to start receiving income.
+- A fixed annuity with a guaranteed lifetime withdrawal benefit can offer you guaranteed income for life, starting when you’re ready to receive it.

 If working on your finances is one of your goals right now (or, maybe it’s been a goal for some time), I suggest starting with the Making Cents Count Financial Organizer.